Transportation

 • Generation 2 (Gen2): Aggregate, trip-based travel demand models, often known as “four-step" models.

-• Generation 3 (Gen3): The TPB’s next-generation travel demand model, which is that is currently under development, and is designed to be a disaggregate, activity-based model (ABM).
+• Generation 3 (Gen3): The TPB’s next-generation travel demand model, which is currently under development, and is a disaggregate, activity-based model (ABM).

 Current Production-Use Travel Models

-TPB staff currently offers two production-use versions of the TPB regional travel demand forecasting model: Gen2/Ver.
-2.4 Model and Gen2/Ver.
+TPB staff currently offers one production-use version of the TPB regional travel demand forecasting model: Gen2/Ver.
 2.4.6 Model.
 The Gen2/Ver.
-2.4 Model became the TPB’s adopted, production-use regional travel demand model for the metropolitan Washington region in June 2022 since it was used for Air Quality Conformity (AQC) analysis of the 2022 update of the Long-Range Transportation Plan (LRTP), known as Visualize 2045.
-By contrast, the Gen2/Ver.
-2.4.6 Model is deemed ready for production-use, but it has not yet been used in an AQC analysis, which means that it has not been implicitly adopted by the TPB.
-Staff plan to use the Ver.
-2.4.6 Model, or its derivative, in the upcoming AQC analysis, known as Visualize 2050, which the TPB will review and possibly adopt in June 2025.
+2.4.6 Model became the TPB’s adopted, production-use regional travel demand model for the metropolitan Washington region in December 2025 since it was used for the Air Quality Conformity (AQC) analysis of the Visualize 2050 Long-Range Transportation Plan (LRTP).

 • Migration of the transit walkshed process from ArcPy to GeoPandas.